WalletScrutiny/WalletScrutinyCom/_pages/donate.md

 {% include donationSummary.html %}

-* Due to [this bug](https://github.com/btcpayserver/btcpayserver/issues/1343) in BtcPay-Server, at least 5mBTC are missing from the list above.
-Sorry for that.
 * 1 BTC = 100 000 000 sat
 * Amounts are rounded to the nearest zero.
 * Timestamps aren’t specific to the minute so that blockchain analysis companies can’t easily identify on-chain transactions.